yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Fund Management (Create and Update)

-1. Verify that approval is present using approval_lookup (Fund Manager and Compliance Officer approvals required).
+1. Verify that approval is present using verify_approval (Fund Manager and Compliance Officer approvals required).
 2. For new fund creation, obtain fund_name, fund_type, base_currency (optional), size (initial fund size, optional), manager_id, approval_code.
 For fund updates, obtain fund_id, change_set (such as status modifications or other fund details), fund_manager_approval from (1), and compliance_officer_approval from (1).
 3. Create or update the fund using address_fund
 4. Create an audit entry for fund creation or update using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Invalid details
 - Invalid transitions
 - Required approvals not provided